tsuru/tsuru/docs/managing/create-platform.rst

 An example
 ==========

-Let's supose we wanted to create a nodejs platform.
+Let's suppose we wanted to create a nodejs platform.
 First, let's define it's Dockerfile:

 .. highlight:: bash